-English as a Second Language 113: Academic Reading and Writing will help you improve your speaking, reading, writing, and listening skills that are essential to your academic success at UW–Madison.
-The three-credit class meets Monday through Friday, for two hours each day.
-You will listen to faculty lectures, build note-taking skills, learn to be an active participant in discussion sections, and grow comfortable in the atmosphere of an American classroom.
+The three-credit course English as a Second Language 113: Academic Reading and Writing will help you improve your speaking, reading, writing, and listening skills that are essential to your academic success at UW–Madison.
+The class meets Monday through Friday, for two hours each day.
+You will learn strategies for reading academic texts, learn about and practice what is expected for academic writing, build vocabulary and note-taking skills, learn to engage as an active participant in discussion sections, work on a short research paper, and generally grow more comfortable in the atmosphere of an American university classroom.
 It is a rigorous course and you will be required to study and complete homework every day.

 While attending the institute, you will become familiar with campus resources, participate in group activities outside of the classroom, meet new friends, and begin to adjust to life in the United States.
 You and the other participants will experience typical American activities such as baseball games, bonfires and cookouts, outdoor recreation, and visits to local attractions.
 You can also enjoy the UW–Madison’s athletic facilities as well as attend art, theatre, and music events offered all summer long-and many of them are free.

 Become familiar with UW–Madison campus resources.

 Get a head start on your UW–Madison journey.

 Thank you for your interest in ISSI.
 The Institute is open to incoming international freshmen who have accepted an offer of admission to UW–Madison for fall 2024.
 Applications will be processed on a rolling basis.
 Space is limited, apply early for best consideration.